Cupertino High School: Mathematics

 Cupertino High School offers many courses in Math ranging from Algebra 1 to AP Calculus BC.
 There are many pathways students can take depending on the student's level of math, but the two primary pathways are regular and honors/AP, generally associated with what level of post-secondary education the student aims to pursue.
 Students typically start in Algebra 1, Geometry, Geometry Enriched, Algebra 2, or Algebra 2/Trigonometry in ninth grade.
 There are honors courses equivalent for each level of math (Geometry vs. Geometry Enriched; Algebra 2 vs. Algebra 2/Trig; Pre Calculus vs. Pre Calculus Honors; AP Calculus AB vs. AP Calculus BC).
-Students who have completed AP Calculus BC can take Multivariable Calculus or Linear Algebra through the dual enrollment program in De Anza College or West Valley College.
+Students who have completed AP Calculus BC can take Multivariable Calculus, Linear Algebra, Differential Equations, and more through the dual enrollment program in De Anza College or West Valley College.
 There are other courses available like AP Statistics and Applications of Advanced Mathematics.

 Science

 Science is another significant department in Cupertino High School.
 There are AP courses offered in all three of the major sciences (Biology, Chemistry, and Physics).
 In addition, there is also AP Environmental Science and Science and Society.
 Most science courses are taught in the old science building (500s) or the new science building (6000s - 7000s) with a higher concentration of AP classes taught in the old science building.
-AP Physics C is offered by putting both AP Physics C: Mechanics and AP Physics C: Electricity & Magnetism into one year (each of the two is approximately a semester long), making it one of the hardest courses on campus.
+AP Physics C is offered by putting both AP Physics C: Mechanics and AP Physics C: Electricity & Magnetism into one year (each of the two is approximately a semester long).